ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 5 - Data Mart/README.md

 ## Before and After Analysis

-- One simple mistake to keep in mind is that we need the data for 4 weeks before and after around 2020-06-15.
+- One simple mistake to keep in mind is that we need the data for 4 weeks before and after 2020-06-15.
 So we need to do 2020-06-15 - '4 week' and 2020-06-15 +'4 week' to consider the correct dates.
-- Do not take week number for a specific date and do -4 and + 4 to week number.
+- Do not take week number for 2020-06-15 date and do -4 and + 4 to week number.
 It is only right when 2020-06-15 is the exact start of the week.
-So 6/7 times when a normal date is given which is not start of week, then it will be wrong approach.

 **1) What is the total sales for the 4 weeks before and after 2020-06-15?
 What is the growth or reduction rate in actual values and percentage of sales?**